 Unacceptable: Do not buy tinware of stainless steel or copper.
 A “mucket” (lidded cup) is tempting, but they varied between rare and nonexistent – better to buy a large can to boil your food.

 Here the rule is very simple – no non-period items except your personal medication.
 Some recommended items: (EOG, pp. 222-223 for examples)

-made of a cotton fabric – do not bring Terrycloth) (“Buy smart”
+- One or two towels.
+(Authentic towels are made of a cotton fabric – do not bring Terrycloth) (“Buy smart” discount special.)

 Unacceptable: We do not wear wristwatches or modern eyeglasses.
 Modern, small rimless glasses are still modern.
 Extended-wear contacts are the best option, but you can get reproduction frames and have your optician fit them with your prescription (usually covered by your medical plan as “extra glasses”).
 We do not smoke cigarettes – if you have the habit a pipe is fine.

 For more information, please contact one of our officers or NCO’s.